dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 If your diagnostic analyzer and it's reported diagnostics need to be localizable, then the supported DiagnosticDescriptors used for constructing the diagnostics must also be localizable.
 If so, then localizable argument(s) must be provided for parameter 'title' (and optionally 'description') to the diagnostic descriptor constructor to ensure that the descriptor is localizable.

-## RS1008: Avoid storing per-compilation data into the fields of a diagnostic analyzer.
+## RS1008: Avoid storing per-compilation data into the fields of a diagnostic analyzer

 |Item|Value|
 |-|-|